Chile looks for way forward after rejecting new constitution

 Associated Press

-SANTIAGO, Chile (AP) — Chileans overwhelmingly rejected a new progressive constitution to replace its dictatorship-era charter, dealing a blow to youthful President Gabriel Boric who must now hammer out deals to create another document or change the current one.
+SANTIAGO, Chile (AP) — Chileans overwhelmingly rejected a progressive new constitution to replace its dictatorship-era charter, dealing a blow to youthful President Gabriel Boric, who must now hammer out deals to create another proposal or change the current one.

-Although the proposed charter was expected to be defeated in Sunday’s plebiscite, the almost 24-point win by the rejection camp was a shocking defeat for a document that was three years in the making and had been billed as a democratic effort to replace the constitution imposed by Gen. Augusto Pinochet 41 years ago.
+Although rejection had been expected in Sunday’s plebiscite, the almost 24-point margin was a shocking repudiation of a document that was three years in the making and had been promoted as a democratic effort to replace the constitution imposed by Gen. Augusto Pinochet 41 years ago.

+The constitution, written by a convention split equally between male and female delegates, characterized Chile as a plurinational state, established autonomous Indigenous territories and prioritized the environment and gender parity.

-Boric, who had lobbied hard for the new document, said the results made it evident the Chilean people “were not satisfied with the constitutional proposal that the convention presented to Chile.”
+Boric, who had lobbied hard for the new constitution, said the results made it evident the Chilean people “were not satisfied with the constitutional proposal.”

-Boric made it clear the process to amend it would not end with Sunday’s vote.
-He said it was necessary for leaders to “work with more determination, more dialogue, more respect” to reach a new proposed charter “that unites us as a country.”
+Boric made clear the process to amend it would not end with Sunday’s vote.
+He said it was necessary for leaders to “work with more determination, more dialogue, more respect” to reach a new proposal “that unites us as a country.”

-In Chile’s capital of Santiago, horns blared in celebration as groups of people gathered in numerous intersections to celebrate the results.
+In Chile’s capital of Santiago, horns blared in celebration as people gathered in numerous intersections to celebrate the results.

 “We’re happy because, really, we all want a new constitution, but one that is done right and this one didn’t fulfil the expectations of the majority,” said Lorena Cornejo, 34, while waving a Chilean flag.
 “Now we have to work for a new one that unites us, this one didn’t represent us and that was clear in the vote.”

-Even some who were in favor of the proposed document, put a positive spin on the defeat.
+Even some who were in favor of the proposed constitution put a positive spin on the defeat.

-“Although it’s true that I wanted it to be approved, this is a new opportunity to reform everything that people didn’t agree with,” Alain Olivares, 36, said.
+“Although it’s true that I wanted it to be approved, this is a new opportunity to reform everything that people didn’t agree with,” said Alain Olivares, 36.
 “We’re just going to have to wait longer to change the constitution.”

 Carlos Salinas, a spokesman for the Citizens’ House for Rejection, said the majority of Chileans saw rejection as “a path of hope.”

-Despite the expectations of defeat for the proposed charter, no analyst or pollster had predicted such a large margin for the rejection camp, showing how Chileans were not ready to support a charter that would have been one of the most progressive in the world and would have fundamentally changed the South American country.
+Despite polls that foresaw the defeat, no analyst had predicted such a large margin for rejection of what would have been one of the most progressive constitutions in the world and would have fundamentally changed the South American country.

-The constitution was the first in the world to be written by a convention split equally between male and female delegates, but critics said it was too long, lacked clarity and went too far in some of its measures, which included characterizing Chile as a plurinational state, establishing autonomous Indigenous territories, and prioritizing the environment and gender parity.

 “The constitution that was written now leans too far to one side and does not have the vision of all Chileans,” Roberto Briones, 41, said after voting in Chile’s capital of Santiago.
 “We all want a new constitution, but it needs to have a better structure.”